Investments in the Fossil Fuel Industry

 Trustee consideration of a divestment proposal is guided by certain principles which are set forth here.

-At the September 2016 meeting, after considering the recommendations, the Board took actions as described in the following letter to the ACSRI from Chairman of the Board of Trustees Kenneth Feld.
-The letter can be found here.
+At the annual meeting, after considering the recommendations, the Board took actions as described in a letter to the Community from President Brown.

 A BU Today article about the Board’s actions can be found here.